fmerizzi/inpainting_restoration/README.md

 As a part of an intership at I3S lab, I approach the task of affreschi digital restoration. the general goal of the project is as follows:

-1) select high resolution pictures of the damaged affreschi
+1) obtain high resolution pictures of the damaged affreschi
 2) produce a proper mask for inpainting
-3) test traditional algorithms
+3) test traditional inpaiting algorithms
-4) test deep image prior technique
+4) test deep image prior techniques, and compare it
+5) attempt text restoration/calssification for damaged unknown text

 ### file list